 Short-term traders and long-term investors use technical analysis to help them determine potential entry and exit signals for their investments.

 Investors use a variety of methods to identify and evaluate investing opportunities.
 Two of the most common are technical analysis and fundamental analysis.
-To better understand technical analysis, it’s a good idea to define both.
-This way you know what it is and what it’s not.
+Let’s start by defining both:

-Fundamental analysis is commonly characterized by searching and analyzing a company’s financial statements and scouring balance sheets and income statements—all the while looking for signs of value or potential growth.
-Fundamental analysts tend to assume that markets are random and therefore difficult to predict.
-You can learn more about this discipline in the Investools Fundamental Analysis course.
+Fundamental analysis usually means searching and analyzing a company’s financial statements.
+Investors may scour balance sheets and income statements, looking for signs of value or potential growth.
+Fundamental analysts tend to assume that stock markets are random and therefore difficult to predict.

-Technical analysts—also known as technicians—are more interested in charts than fundamentals.
-These investors use charts to identify outperforming stocks, then invest in those stocks.
-In fact, the stock, or price, chart is the primary tool for decision making.
+Technical analysts—also known as technicians—are more interested in charts than fundamentals; the stock (or price) chart is a technician’s primary tool for decision making.
+They use charts to identify outperforming stocks, then invest in those stocks.

-By plotting price over time, charts allow technicians to identify trends, or a prevailing direction of price movement.
-Generally, a trend isn’t a straight line.
-Instead it moves in waves, as a series of peaks and troughs or highs and lows.
-There are three main types of trends: up, down and sideways.
+By plotting price over time, trading charts allow technicians to identify trends in price movement—the prevailing direction of price.
+Generally, a trend doesn’t appear as a straight line.
+Instead, it moves in waves, making a series of peaks and troughs or highs and lows.
+There are three main types of trends: up, down, and sideways (see figure 1).

-When placing a trade, technical analysts first consider the trend.
-This is because technical analysts believe trading with the trend increases the probability of success.
-An uptrending stock is more likely to keep uptrending, while a downtrending stock is likely to keep downtrending.
-It’s the physics of investing.
-An object in motion stays in motion.
+When placing a trade, technical analysts first consider the trend, because they believe trading with the trend increases the probability of success.
+An uptrending stock is considered more likely to keep uptrending, while a downtrending stock is likely to keep downtrending.
+It’s the physics of investing—an object in motion tends to stay in motion.
 A basic assumption of technical analysis is that the price of the stock reflects the market’s collective knowledge.
 So unless something happens to change the overall sentiment of the stock market, price will likely continue to move in the same direction.

 for thinkMoney ®